GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when a bowman is drawing his bow, he can be interrupted, which will cause him to blow himself up with his own arrow
 - his quiver can be blown up with a few well-placed shots, causing it to explode
 - elites fire incendiary arrows that after exploding, cover the ground in fire for a short time
-- elites use Incinerator Turrets and place down incendiary ammo boxes (TODO: verify this info)

 #### Support
 - places down ammo boxes for his allies containing incendiary ammo that can be picked up by other Outcasts